LeopoldFortunatus/obisidian/Personal/Games/Kenshi/Goals.md

 # Hardest
 From hardest to easiest, assuming that you're not crossbow cheesing or assassinating and running at 40mph which makes everything a joke:

-1. Tinfist & Anti-Slavers (Impossible to beat without someone dying, not only is Tinfist too OP, all martial artist anti-slavers have near maxxed MA as well)
+## Tinfist & Anti-Slavers
+(Impossible to beat without someone dying, not only is Tinfist too OP, all martial artist anti-slavers have near maxxed MA as well)

-2. Mad Cat-Lon & 120 Stormthralls (The 120 stormthralls are surprisingly weak, but only if you have Attack Slots at x1 and high combat stats.
+## Mad Cat-Lon & 120 Stormthralls
+(The 120 stormthralls are surprisingly weak, but only if you have Attack Slots at x1 and high combat stats.
 If you have a large group of low-levels or have increased Attack Slots this fight might actually be higher than Tinfist)

-3. King of the Southern Hive (This guy will OHKO your dudes like it's nothing, and he comes with a big-ass escort to boot.
+## King of the Southern Hive
+(This guy will OHKO your dudes like it's nothing, and he comes with a big-ass escort to boot.
 I wasn't sure whether they would be stronger than Eyegore, but in a straight fight King has a lot of fucking HP.)

-4. Eyegore & Samurai Death Squad (You have the advantage of this being a raid, meaning you have harpoon turrets and crossbows to shoot at them as well as walls, but being clad to toe in heavy armor with crazy stats makes these guys a nightmare in a straight fight)
+## Eyegore & Samurai Death Squad
+(You have the advantage of this being a raid, meaning you have harpoon turrets and crossbows to shoot at them as well as walls, but being clad to toe in heavy armor with crazy stats makes these guys a nightmare in a straight fight)

-5. Holy Lord Phoenix LXII, Protector of the Flame & High Paladin Buttbuddies (Holy Lord Phoenix will easily terminate any skeleton in your party, dealing triple digit damage if he so much as grazes a limb with anything short of crab armor.)
+## Holy Lord Phoenix LXII, Protector of the Flame & High Paladin Buttbuddies
+(Holy Lord Phoenix will easily terminate any skeleton in your party, dealing triple digit damage if he so much as grazes a limb with anything short of crab armor.)

-6. Esata the Stone Golem & The Invincibles (All of these guys hit like a truck and can take an extreme amount of punishment.
+## Esata the Stone Golem & The Invincibles
+(All of these guys hit like a truck and can take an extreme amount of punishment.
 Weakest among the big three though because their swing speed is slow due to how much fragment axes weigh)

+## Mighty Valamon
-7. Mighty Valamon (This guy is a rapefest.
+(This guy is a rapefest.
 Not only is he OP, you will be swarmed with dozens upon dozens of blood reavers who are armoured head to toe and will make you bleed for your kill.)

-8. CRAAAAAB TOUUUUURNAMEEEEEENT!
+## CRAAAAAB TOUUUUURNAMEEEEEENT!
 (How do you like fighting a kaiju-sized megacrab while a bunch of heavily armored dudes tag along for the ride?)

-9. Savant & A Bunch of Ordinary Humans (HAHAHAHA!
+## Savant & A Bunch of Ordinary Humans
+(HAHAHAHA!
 I LAUGH BECAUSE I AM HUMAN!)

-10. Elder & 10 Million Year Old Skeletons (Skeleton Bandits are actually pretty damn tough.)
+## Elder & 10 Million Year Old Skeletons
+(Skeleton Bandits are actually pretty damn tough.)

-11. Ashland Dome I, II, III, IV Boss Rush (Each one is harder than the next!
+## Ashland Dome I, II, III, IV Boss Rush
+(Each one is harder than the next!
 Head of Agriculture is honestly pretty lame, but all the others are quite challenging.)

-12. The Vault Warden & Samurai Guards (This dude is hardcore and so are his boys.
+## The Vault Warden & Samurai Guards
+(This dude is hardcore and so are his boys.
 Anything with Samurai Armor is bound to take a lot of hits, so it's not unexpected that he'd be able to take a pounding.)

-13. Moll & Her Sexy Ninja Girls (These girls pack quite the punch with their masterwork bastard swords which can cut steel itself, and Moll herself is no pushover with near maxxed stats.)
+## Moll & Her Sexy Ninja Girls
+(These girls pack quite the punch with their masterwork bastard swords which can cut steel itself, and Moll herself is no pushover with near maxxed stats.)
 ## Bugmaster
-1. Bugmaster (The Bugmaster is the entry-level challenge for the endgame fights.
+ (The Bugmaster is the entry-level challenge for the endgame fights.
 If you can take him on, it means you're ready to fight high-level enemies and start changing the world of Kenshi in force.
-And honestly, getting to the Bugmaster is the hardest part of the entire thing.) https://kenshi.fandom.com/wiki/Bugmaster
+And honestly, getting to the Bugmaster is the hardest part of the entire thing.)
+    https://kenshi.fandom.com/wiki/Bugmaster
     ![[Pasted image 20250602141135.png]]